††††† 902 KAR 4:120. Health Access Nurturing Development Services (HANDS) Program.

 ††††† (2) Participation in the HANDS Program shall be voluntary.

-††††† (3) Participation in the HANDS Program shall be terminated if one (1) of the following occurs:
+††††† (3) Participation in the HANDS Program shall be prevented or terminated if one (1) of the following occurs:

 ††††† (b) The family elects to withdraw from the program;

 ††††† (c) The family moves out of state;

 ††††† (d) Contact with the family is lost;

 ††††† (e) The family repeatedly fails to participate in program activities; or